appoll/gh-repo-classifier/README.md

 Contributors
 ------------
-The following people contributed in this project:
+The following people contributed to this project:
 - Paul Anton
 - Erik Fließwasser
 - Thomas Hummel